-The reports submitted to ECOSOC provide a platform for knowledge sharing and an exchange of information and strengthen accountability for sustainable development.
-They stimulate dialogue anchored in Member States' experiences in implementing strategies and policies towards sustainable development and serve to enhance accountability for commitments.
+The national reports provide a platform for knowledge sharing, exchanging information and strengthening accountability for sustainable development.
+They stimulate dialogue anchored in Member States' experiences in implementing strategies and policies towards sustainable development and serve to enhance reporting commitments at the national level.

-National reports have also included assessments of financing needs.
-A brief overall assessment of the support of the international community can be made, which includes the United Nations system and development partners, and the report can identify areas of need for scaling-up efforts to promote national priorities.
-The report can also shed light on the issue of national policy space and the extent to which such space may be constrained by international obligations and commitments.
+National reports also could include assessments of financing needs.
+A brief overall assessment of the support of the international community as presented can be made, which includes the United Nations system and development partners, and the report identifies areas of need for scaling-up efforts to promote national priorities.
+The report can also shed light on the issue of national policy space and the extent to which such space may be constrained by international actions, obligations or commitments.